Mineral fertilizers for tulips. How can you feed tulips in the spring? Caring for tulips in spring

 Cooking method:

-1. Blanch prepared fruits for 3 minutes in syrup from 1 liter of water and 330 gr.
+1. Blanch the prepared fruits for 3 minutes in syrup from 1 liter of water and 330 g.
 Sahara.

-2. Drain the syrup, add the rest of the sugar according to the recipe, boil for 5 minutes and pour over the fruits.
+2. Drain the syrup, add the rest of the sugar according to the recipe, boil for 5 minutes and pour over the fruit.

 3. After standing for 3 hours, boil the jam for 10-15 minutes and leave to soak overnight.

-4. At the last boil, add 4-6 stars of cloves and then simmer for 15 minutes over low heat.
+4. During the last boiling, add 4-6 cloves and simmer for 15 minutes over low heat.

-5. Pack hot jam in jars, roll up hermetically, cool away from drafts and put away for storage.
+5. Pack the hot jam into jars, seal it airtight, cool away from drafts and store.

-In medium and small fruits, the stones are separated more easily.
-To do this, cut the berry lengthwise with a knife and divide into two slices.
+In medium and small fruits, the seeds separate more easily.
+To do this, cut the berry lengthwise with a knife and divide it into two slices.

-This jam is thick, so be sure to stir constantly during cooking so that it does not burn.
-It is better to use aluminum dishes.
+This jam is thick, so be sure to stir constantly while cooking to prevent it from burning.
+It is better to use aluminum cookware.

 Ingredients: